 Squats

 Squats are a fundamental exercise for developing leg, glute, and lower back strength.
-Stand with your feet hip-width apart and your toes turned slightly outward.
+Stand with your feet hip-width apart and your toes pointed slightly outward.
 Bend your knees and lower your body as if you were sitting on an invisible chair, keeping your back straight and your weight evenly distributed over your feet.
 Lower yourself until your thighs are parallel to the floor, then return to the starting position.

 Abdominals (Crunches)